experimentarium/times/docs/part-1/05-times-optimisation.md

 In addition to these cost accounting problems at the end of horizon, the investment spreads used in the standard formulation can also lead to other cost distortions, regardless of discounting.
-In very long periods, the investment spreads are divided into D~t~ successive steps, each amounting to 1/D~t~ of the total capacity to be invested in the period.
+In very long periods, the investment spreads are divided into $D_t$ successive steps, each amounting to $1/D_t$ of the total capacity to be invested in the period.
 Recall that the full capacity must be in place by the milestone year, in order to allow activity to be constant over the period.
-For example, if the period length D~t~ is 20 years, the investments start already 19 years before the milestone year, and can thus start *even before the previous milestone year*. *If the investment costs are changing over time, it is clear that in such cases the costs will not be accounted in a realistic way, because the investment cost data is taken from the start year of each investment step.*
+For example, if the period length $D_t$ is 20 years, the investments start already 19 years before the milestone year, and can thus start *even before theprevious milestone year*.
+*If the investment costs are changing over time, it is clear that in such cases the costs will not be accounted in a realistic way, because the investment cost data is taken from the start year of each investment step.*